Home » Recipes » Appetizers & Snacks » Baked BBQ Honey Wings

 Chicken wings lined up on a wire rack over a baking sheet

-4. Bake: Place the wings onto the prepared baking sheet.
-Bake them for 40 minutes, using tongs to flip them over halfway through.
+3. Bake the wings.
+Arrange the wings on your prepared baking sheet.
+Bake for 40 minutes, using tongs to flip them over halfway through.

-7. Let Simmer: Stir the ingredients together and bring the mixture to a simmer, allowing it to simmer for 2 minutes.
-Remove the sauce from the heat and set it aside.
+5. Prepare the BBQ sauce.
+While the chicken bakes, combine the BBQ sauce, honey, mustard, and sriracha in a saucepan over medium heat.
+Stir and bring the mixture to a simmer, allowing it to heat through for 2 minutes.
+Afterward, take the sauce off the heat and set it aside.

-A pile of honey BBQ wings on top of a sheet of parchment paper
+A pile of baked BBQ chicken wings on top of a sheet of parchment paper

-• Don’t Skip the Broiling: The secret to achieving crispy wings doesn’t involve coating the chicken in flour or baking soda – it’s all about the broiling.
-Those 8-10 minutes under the broiler are when the magic happens.
+• Broil for extra crispiness.
+The secret to achieving crispy wings doesn’t involve coating the chicken in flour or baking soda, like some recipes would lead you to believe!
+It’s all about the broiling.
+Those 8-10 minutes under the broiler are essential for a crispy, crackly skin that soaks up all the BBQ sauce.

 • Use Tongs to Handle Your Wings: It’s best to avoid touching things that just came out of a hot oven.
 That’s where the tongs come in.
 They’re also useful when you’re tossing the wings with the sauce.